-MS in Germany: With over 11% of its students’ population coming from international destinations, Germany gives strong competition to popular international study destinations like USA and UK.
-In fact, the student experience survey by Times Higher Education rates Germany as one of the most internationalized student countries in the world.
-While the country has made a name in a wide variety of courses, international students are most attracted to its STEM (Science, Technology, Engineering and Mathematics) courses, especially to MS programmes in these fields.
+MS in Germany: With over 11% of its students’ population coming from international destinations, Germany gives strong competition to popular international study destinations like the USA and UK.
+In fact, the student experience survey by the Times Higher Education rates Germany as one of the most internationalized student countries in the world.
+While the country has made a name in a wide variety of courses, international students are mostly attracted to its STEM (Science, Technology, Engineering and Mathematics) courses, especially to MS programmes in these fields.

 While an MS course in Germany is appealing to students across the globe, most of them are confused by the application process or their eligibility for the programmes due to language barriers.
-However, Germany has, in fact, many international programmes which are taught specifically in English for the convenience of the foreign student.
+However, Germany has, in fact, many international programmes which are taught specifically in English for the convenience of foreign students.
 Not just that, the application package for German universities, too, covers more or less the same elements as required by most universities across the world like Recommendation letters, Resume and test scores of standardized tests.

 Here we have explained the entire process of applying for an MS in Germany right from the time you need to research to finally submitting your application form.

 Read the steps below to know how to apply for MS in Germany:

 Researching for the universities is the first step in the process of applying for MS in Germany.
 Generally, German universities offer summer and winter semesters.
 The winter semester starts in October while summer semester starts in April.
 If you want to join a German university for MS, you should ideally plan a year in advance.
 Filter a list of 4-5 universities from the institutions that offer the course you want to pursue and target those universities in terms of requirement.

 After you have chosen the list of universities for an MS in Germany, the second step is to check the deadlines of the universities you have selected.
 Winter semester begins in September/October while the summer semester begins in March/April.
 For the winter semester, the application window opens around March.